donkey/Junk-Email-Blocking/README.md

 How to use [The PuTTY Key Generator](http://think.unblog.ch/putty-key-generator/)

+When working in the Exchange Management Shell you may encounter some query output that gets truncated with ellipsis or cut off followed by three points.
+For example: The reason this happens is that the default Powershell environment for Exchange has an enumeration limit.
+This is controlled by the $FormatEnumerationLimit variable in the bin/Exchange.ps1 file.
+This variable has a default value of 16.
+You can modify the variable to a larger value, or set it to -1 for “unlimited”.

+`[PS] C:>$FormatEnumerationLimit =-1`

 The policy with this approach for the acceptance or rejection of e-mail sender impact the whole organistaion.
 It is therefore important that the users aware of their actions and know the impact with his consequences.